gatsbyjs/gatsby/docs/docs/reference/fast-refresh.md

 title: Fast Refresh
 ---

-Fast Refresh is an implementation of Hot Reloading with full support from React and it replaces purely userland solutions like [`react-hot-loader`](https://github.com/gaearon/react-hot-loader).
-It is a feature that allows you to get direct feedback for changes in your React components: A change in your editor immediately updates the browser view and if you have errors in your code the browser view displays an error overlay.
-Fast Refresh is enabled by default in Gatsby's development server and should show your changes within a second, without losing component state which results in an overall better development experience (DX).
+[Fast Refresh](https://www.npmjs.com/package/react-refresh) is an implementation of Hot Reloading with full support from React.
+It replaces unofficial solutions like [`react-hot-loader`](https://github.com/gaearon/react-hot-loader).

+With Fast Refresh, changes to the code for your React components immediately update in the browser, without losing component state.
+If you have errors in your code, the browser view displays an error overlay with more details about what went wrong.
+This direct feedback on your changes results in a better overall development experience (DX).

+Fast Refresh is enabled by default in Gatsby's development server and should show your changes within a second.

 ## How It Works